dennmart/echo_for_trello/README.md

-# Echo For Trello
+# Echo for Trello

-Echo For Trello is a web application to allow [Trello](https://trello.com/) users to set recurring cards at a specific interval via the Trello API.
+Echo for Trello is a web application to allow [Trello](https://trello.com/) users to set recurring cards at a specific interval via the Trello API.
 Cards will be repeated daily, weekly or monthly.

-To see Echo For Trello in action, go to https://echofortrello.com/.
+To see Echo for Trello in action, go to https://echofortrello.com/.

 ## Requirements

-Echo For Trello is a Ruby on Rails application, so Ruby is required.
+Echo for Trello is a Ruby on Rails application, so Ruby is required.
 I prefer [rbenv](https://github.com/sstephenson/rbenv) for setting up Ruby.
 The app has been developed and running in production using Ruby 2.2.

 ## Development Setup

 * Install all required gems with `bundle install` in the root directory.
 * Make sure to set up the Trello key (`TRELLO_KEY`) and secret (`TRELLO_SECRET`) as environment variables (see next section for more info on obtaining this information).
 * Start up a Rails server with `rails s`.
-* For asynchronous background processes, Echo For Trello uses [Sidekiq](http://sidekiq.org/).
+* For asynchronous background processes, Echo for Trello uses [Sidekiq](http://sidekiq.org/).
 You can start the Sidekiq workers by running `sidekiq`.
 * There are specs covering most of the functionality, so run `rake spec` if you're doing any development work.

 ## Environment Variables